CRACKED

 those editions behind -- hey, I was in a rush!)

-collectors alike will see the intrinsic
+hoped that folks, fans and collectors alike will see the intrinsic

 value of the aged and ancient editions of Cracked Magazine, a veritable time